 Expenses: All living expenses and flights covered

-SLV.Global is a mental health organisation, which provides degree-specific volunteer placements in Sri Lanka and Indonesia.
+SLV.Global is a mental health organisation, which provides degree-specific volunteer placements in Sri Lanka, India and Indonesia.
 Our placements offer psychology students and graduates the chance to promote positive mental health in a multitude of professional environments with varying client groups.
 Volunteers on placement teach English, work with children and with people who have specific needs and mental health concerns.

 We offer project and cultural awareness training, leadership opportunities and encourage volunteers to contribute to the continued growth and development of the team and its projects.
 The SLV.Global team strive to make a positive, responsible, and sustainable impact in the communities where we work.

 Summary of the Role:

 As an integral and senior member of the Volunteer Experience Team you are responsible for delivering SLV.Global’s placements to the highest possible standard.
 The role involves ultimately optimising volunteer experience, through offering pastoral and session support.
 Supervisors should be a constant, approachable figure throughout the volunteers placement.

 Responsibilities include, but are not limited to; Maximising volunteer experience by supporting volunteers with any questions, queries or concerns they may have and being a support system for a team of Peer Mentors.
 As part of the Volunteer Experience Team you will also act as a conduit of communication, between volunteers, peer mentors and senior management staff.